VSI Archive Backup System for OpenVMS Installation Guide

 2.2.3.
 Hardware, Software, and System Requirements

-To make sure that your system is ready for the installation, verify that your system meets the following requirements:
+To make sure that your system is ready for the installation, verify that your system meets the requirements outlined in the following sections.

 2.2.3.1.
 Required Hardware